 The Pflueger President Spinning Reel is the under-appreciated product on our list.
 Coming from a known brand, the reel hasn’t got the attention it deserves.
 The ergonomic body and soft-touch handles are easy on the hands for long hours of fishing.
 The machine boasts a ten stainless steel bearing system, which is corrosion-resistant and ideal for bass fishing.

 The spinning reel has minimum friction, thanks to the addition of a titanium-coated spool lip and line roller.
 The durability is further enhanced with aircraft-grade aluminum used in the making of the machine.
-The reel also does come with a drag system coupled with multiple discs that are made from stainless steel.
+The reel also comes with a drag system coupled with multiple discs that are made from stainless steel.

 Pflueger’s President is every seasoned angler’s go-to choice for bass fishing.
 The smoothness and effortless casting performance is a notch above the known names in the business.